Private support & decisions

 As the founder and creator of the Soulful Healer Method for Profound Transformation, Michal empowers a diverse community of individuals to find their authentic voice and develop a distinctive identity.

-Michal combines deep expertise and timeless wisdom with a comprehensive methodology enriched by a variety of traditional and holistic therapeutic tools.
+Michal combines deep expertise and timeless wisdom with a methodology enriched by a range of traditional and holistic therapeutic tools.
 This powerful blend ignites transformation and growth, inspiring women and healing professionals alike to become soulful and shine brightly as beacons in their personal and professional lives.

 Michal is the author of "Becoming Soulful: Six Keys for Profound Transformation," available on Amazon.